 • Can you find someone else in the area who is willing to book me while I’m in town?

 • Do you hold other events where you book speakers and guarantee me a slot there too?

 • Will you videotape my speech with two cameras, and give me a copy of it?

-Remember that in this preliminary sales call I have already determined that I want the paid speaking job and am willing to go for what they offer; I’m just saving face and making sure I’m not just lowering my speaking fee, but giving the client a way to trade the difference and provide something of value to me in return.
+Note that in this preliminary sales call, I have already determined I want the paid speaking job and I am willing to go for what they will offer; I’m just keeping my self-respect and making sure I’m not only lowering my speaking fee, but giving the client a way to trade the difference and provide something of value to me in return.

 Remember to think of your speaking fee negotiations as a win-win bargaining exchange where both parties end the discussion feeling valued, respected, and excited about the job.